Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Not to Feed Them

-Once you get a pet skunk, there are some foods you should avoid feeding them to keep them healthy and within the right weight.
+Once you get a pet skunk, there are a few foods that you should avoid feeding them to keep them healthy and within the right weight.

 Cat and Dog Food

-Commercial cat and dog food have too much fat and a lot of protein content that can be too high for your pet skunk.
+Commercial cat and dog food have too much fat and protein content that can be too high for your pet skunk.
 These foods should be used as a last option when your skunk won’t eat any other food.

 Processed Foods